 Maureen was an avid runner and role modelled health to everyone around her.
 She took pride in participating in every one of the 38 Terry Fox Runs.
 She also loved a good game of pickleball, whether it be for the athletic challenge or the friendly banter on the court.

 A celebration of life for Maureen will be held on Saturday, October 20th, 2018 at the Lakeland Inn from 12:00-2:00pm.
-In Lieu of flowers, Maureen has asked that friends and family to participate or donate to the annual Terry Fox Run to carry on her love for the event and for the development of cancer research.
+In Lieu of flowers, Maureen has asked that friends and family to participate in or donate to the annual Terry Fox Run to carry on her love for the event and for the development of cancer research.

 "Be not anxious about tomorrow.
 Do todays duty, fight todays temptations and do not weaken and distract yourself by looking forward to things you cannot see and could not understand if you saw them."